dirigible-io/dirigible-io.github.io/docs-help/docs/setup/kubernetes/addons/gke-cluster.md

 1. Create cluster

-  !!! note "Set the project"
+  !!! info "Set the project"

       - Set the project on which you will create DNS Zone `gcloud config set project PROJECT_ID`
       - Set the project in every command `--project <your-project-id>`.